charles-dubug/Mem-Reduct-Self-Upgrade/README.md

 You can download either the installer or portable version.
 For correct working you are require administrator rights.

 ```
-To activate portable mode, create "memreduct.ini" in application folder, or move it from "%APPDATA%\Henry++\Mem Reduct".
+To activate portable mode, create "memreduct.ini" in application folder.
 ```